Hollyzi/day13-parking-lots/README.md

 "position": 2,
 "parkingLot": 1
 }
 according to the response.data,should updateParkingLot by parkingLot number,parkingLot number respectively correspond to parkingLot's order in the parkingLots

+5.refactor:refactor the parkinglot in sudoko format

+refactor demo to show the parkinglots position as like square grid

+6.feat:generate css file to beautify the component

+generate css file to beautify the component .Use a minimalist style.Each component keep reasonable space.Hope that ParkingLot's position can seperate by lines, the license plate in the parking space is displayed in the box

+7.feat:implement the show entryTime,exitTime and parkingDuration
+fetched Data will show as
+{
+"car": {
+"plateNumber": "LM-1456"
+},
+"entryTime": "2024-12-07T21:17:07.1102864",
+"exitTime": "2024-12-07T21:25:36.191944",
+"parkingDuration": "0 hours 8 minutes"
+}
+generate demo to show the  message of entryTime,exitTime and parkingDuration,time should  format as "yyyy-MM-dd HH:mm"